open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * Asynchronous instruments (e.g. [Asynchronous Gauge](#asynchronous-Gauge)) give
   the user a way to register callback function, and the callback function will only be invoked upon collection.
-For example, an embedded software could use an asynhronous gauge to collect the temperature from a sensor every 15 seconds, which means the callback function will only be invoked every 15 seconds.
+For example, a piece of embedded software could use an asynhronous gauge to collect the temperature from a sensor every 15 seconds, which means the callback function will only be invoked every 15 seconds.
 [Measurements](#measurement) recorded by asynchronous instruments cannot be associated with [Baggage](../baggage/api.md) and [Context](../context/context.md).

-Please note that the term _synchronous_ and _asynchronous_ have nothing to do with [asynchronous pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).
+Please note that the term _synchronous_ and _asynchronous_ have nothing to do with the [asynchronous pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).

 ### Counter